GospelTrust/kairos-th-513/docs/content/_week-03/session-08.md

 2. What does this mean?

-   - a.
-Simply, some Jews were elected while some were not (9:9-12); and this would explain why many Israelites didn’t believe: they were not elected.
+   - Simply, some Jews were elected while some were not (9:9-12); and this would explain why many Israelites didn’t believe: they were not elected.

-   - b.
-Prior to this revelation, Paul simply assumed that God promised to save the entire nation of Israel (Rom.11:26), or at least, many Israelites; he now realized that the promise was made only to certain Jews—those whom God specifically elected.
+   - Prior to this revelation, Paul simply assumed that God promised to save the entire nation of Israel (Rom.11:26), or at least, many Israelites; he now realized that the promise was made only to certain Jews—those whom God specifically elected.

 ## C. Are the unelected Jews unable to believe?